Big Dairy Wants You to Know Vegan ‘Butter’ Isn’t Actual Butter

 Bob Bradley, a professor emeritus at the University of Wisconsin, Madison Department of Food Science and author of two books on the topic of butter, said in an interview that such products are mislabeled.
 “It is not butter,” he said flatly.

 This is not the first time Miyoko’s butter has been challenged.
 Her company faced a proposed class action lawsuit last October in New York, but it was settled.
-Steve Ingham, director of the Datcp, said June 12 that the directive banning products such as Miyoko’s has since been suspended in favor of a public comment period.
+Steve Ingham, administrator of Datcp’s Division of Food and Recreational Safety, said June 12 that the directive banning products such as Miyoko’s has since been suspended in favor of a public comment period.

 “We make a significant proportion of the nation’s butter, and that’s a part of the dairy industry that has been doing well,” he said in an interview.
 “So we take it seriously, and when I get complaints about this—these imitation butter products—we do follow up.”